StephenCleary/AsyncEx/README.md

 ## More Stuff

-There's quite a few other helpful types; see [the Wiki for full details](https://github.com/StephenCleary/AsyncEx/wiki)
+There's quite a few other helpful types; see [the docs for full details](doc/Home.md)

 ## Infrequently Asked Questions